zimmermantr/devopsAssessment4/README.md

     kubectl get pods -n <namespace>
     kubectl get services -n <namespace>
     ```
+  - Or:
+    ```bash
+    kubectl get all -n <namespace>
+    ```

 ### 5. CI/CD
   - Try making a small change to the flask-deployment.yml and pushing it up to github.
 For example, change the number replicas.
   - After pushing up the change, go to the actions tab in your repo and verify the jobs finsihed successfuly.
   - You should now also see the number of flask-deployment pods changed and you should have a new docker image on dockerhub.